Democracy in Africa: Successes, Failures, and the Struggle for Political Reform

 Nic Cheeseman is an Associate Professor in African Politics.
 He joined the African Studies Centre at the University of Oxford in 2007-08, and splits his time equally between the Department of Politics and International Relations and African Studies.
 His training is in political science and his research focuses on democratization in sub-Saharan Africa.

-Since the summer of 2011, Nic has been Joint Editor of African Affairs, the ♯1 journal in both African Studies and Area Studies.
+Nic is also a former Joint Editor of African Affairs, the ♯1 journal in both African Studies and Area Studies, and is the Founding Editor of Oxford Encyclopedia of African Politics.
 Most recently, he has been writing a bi-weekly column for the Sunday Nation, a Kenyan newspaper and co-editing www.democracyinafrica.org – a cutting-edge website that bridges the divide between academia, policy, and practice.

 You can find out more about Nic’s work, here.